germanmgarcia/devops-autoscaling-ec2/README.md

 ### Deployment (CD) Problems
 - Errors during the application deployment due to incorrect configurations, lack of permissions, or connectivity issues.
-- Solution: Verify IAM permissions and deployment configurations.
+- Solution: Verify IAM permissions and credentials of deployment configurations.

 ### Infrastructure Configuration Problems
 - Errors in configuring AWS resources such as VPC, subnets, security groups, etc., which can prevent the correct deployment of the application.